odriverobotics/ODrive/Firmware/README.md

 By default the encoder-to-motor calibration will run on every startup.
 During encoder calibration the rotor must be allowed to rotate without any biased load during startup.
 That means mass and weak friction loads are fine, but gravity or spring loads are not okay.

 ### Encoder with Index signal
 If you have an encoder with an index (Z) signal, you may avoid having to do the calibration on every startup, and instead use the index signal to re-sync the encoder to a stored calibration.
-Bleow are the steps to do the one-time calibration and configuration.
+Below are the steps to do the one-time calibration and configuration.
 Note that you can follow these steps with one motor at a time, or all motors together, as you wish.

 * Since you will only do this once, it is recommended that you mechanically disengage the motor from anything other than the encoder, so it can spin freely.
 * All the parameters we will be modifying are in the motor structs at the top of [MotorControl/low_level.c](MotorControl/low_level.c).